 Darlington Adult Social Care, along with all other local authorities, must follow Government guidance when making decisions about how to operate their charging policy for home care (or non-residential) services, for example day care, personal care.

-If you are assessed as needing support and want to apply to Adult Social Care for help towards the cost, then a financial assessment will need to be completed.
-Every financial assessment for non-residential services is completed within Darlington’s charging policy.
+If you are assessed as needing support and want to apply to Adult Social Care for help towards the cost, then a financial assessment will need to be completed in accordance with Darlington’s charging policy.

 For further information on charging for non-residential care services please see the Charges For Services Leaflet (Text version, Rich text document or Print version, PDF document).
 For more information please see the non-residential care services Policy [pdf document]

 If you have capital, sometimes known as savings, assets or investments we may ignore some of its value when we work out how much income you get from it.